zhangwurongyan/P8105_hw3_wz2507/hw3.md

-Comment: We can see that the average value over time within a state mainly range from 15 to 30 and it does not fluctuate a lot within a state but there are some difference between different states.
+Comment: We can see that the average value over time within a state mainly range from 15 to 30 and it does not fluctuate a lot within a state but there are some differences between different states.
 For WV in 2005, the average was extremely low compared to others.

 ``` r